carbon-language/carbon-lang/docs/design/lexical_conventions.md

 ## TODO

 This is a skeletal design, added to support [the overview](README.md).
+It should not be treated as accepted by the core team; rather, it is a placeholder until we have more time to examine this detail.
+Please feel welcome to rewrite and update as appropriate.

 See [PR 17](https://github.com/carbon-language/carbon-lang/pull/17) for context -- that proposal may replace this.